OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 --------

 * To see how to construct a :class:`.ChemicalSystem` from your files, see :ref:`the cookbook entry on loading molecules <Loading Molecules>`
-* For details of what thermodynamic cycles to construct, consult the :ref:`pages for each specific Protocol <userguide_protocols>`
+* For details of which thermodynamic cycles to construct, consult the :ref:`pages for each specific Protocol <userguide_protocols>`